 First Missed Mortgage Payment

 Once this grace period is up, however, you’ll be charged a late fee if you’ve missed the payment or have only made a partial payment.
-This fee is usually a fairly substantial percentage of your mortgage, such as 2 to 5 percent of the monthly payment amount.
+This fee is usually a fairly substantial percentage of your mortgage payment, such as 4% to 6% of the monthly payment amount.
 Refer to your mortgage loan documents for the exact fee.

 Second Missed Mortgage Payment

 If you miss your second mortgage payment, your mortgage is likely considered to be in default.
-At this point, the lender will probably contact you to find out why you haven’t made your payments.
-You should take the opportunity to explain your situation to your lender and let him know what you’re doing to resolve the situation.
+If it hasn’t already, the lender will probably contact you to find out why you haven’t made your payments.
+This is a good opportunity to explain your situation; your lender may be able to put you on a plan to temporarily reduce or suspend your payment.

 Third Missed Mortgage Payment

-After you’ve gone about 90 days without making a payment, you’ll receive a demand letter.
-A demand letter informs you of the amount you are delinquent and that you have 30 days to bring your mortgage current.
-If you don’t pay the specified amount or make arrangements by the deadline, foreclosure proceedings might begin.
-You still have time to try to work out an arrangement with your lender, but it’s unlikely that they will take less than the total amount of mortgage payments you owe.
+You still have time to try to work out an arrangement with your lender, but it’s unlikely that it will take less than the total amount of mortgage payments you owe.

-If you still can’t make up the payments by the deadline and are unsuccessful in reaching an agreement with the lender, it’s game over: The lender will begin the foreclosure process and bring legal action against you.
+If you can’t make up the payments by the deadline and are unsuccessful in reaching an agreement with the lender, it’s game over: The lender will begin the foreclosure process and bring legal action against you.

 Fourth Missed Mortgage Payment

 If you’ve reached the foreclosure stage, you have the right to stay in your home throughout the process, but it will be difficult to halt the proceedings.
 After all legal work has been completed and the lender is legally allowed to foreclose on the home, it will sell the home to recoup its loss.
 The exact process will depend on the legal processes in your state.